smartin015/continuousprint/docs/gcode-scripting.md

 If you install BedReady, you can add an automated check that the bed is clear for the next print by adding `@BEDREADY` onto the end of your bed clearing script.

-## Conditions
+## Preprocessors

-You may discover that you only want your event scripts to run sometimes - maybe your printer can only clear prints of a certain size, or you want to sweep prints off in a different direction depending on their material or file name.
+You may discover that you want more complex behavior than just running the same script every time an event happens - maybe you want to revert to manual part removal if the print is too small to remove automatically, or you want to sweep prints off in a different direction depending on their material or file name.

-This can be done by adding a **Condition**, which are little bits of code that return either `True` or `False` to indicate whether or not to run your script.
+This can be done by adding a **Preprocessor**, which is a little bit of extra code that modifies how your GCODE script is executed.

-Conditions are configured per assigned script in the `Events` settings tab, and evaluate based on instantaneous state details as well as analysis metadata about the print.
+Preprocessors are optionally added to assigned scripts in the `Events` settings tab.
+They evaluate based on instantaneous state details, print file metadata, and optional externally provided state.

 ### Language

-Conditions are evaluated using [ASTEVAL](https://newville.github.io/asteval/) which is a [Python](https://www.python.org/)-like interpreter.
+Preprocessors are evaluated using [ASTEVAL](https://newville.github.io/asteval/) which is a [Python](https://www.python.org/)-like interpreter.
 Most simple Python scripts will run just fine.

-However, **every condition must have a boolean expression as its final line of code**.
-This final expression determines whether or not we should run the script.

 If you're new to writing Python code and the [examples below](#example-conditions) don't have the answers you need, check out [here](https://wiki.python.org/moin/BeginnersGuide) for language resources.

+### Return Value

+There is a restriction on the final line of code for a preprocessor, which is used to modify the behavior of the GCODE script.

+* **If the last line evaluates to `True` or `False`**, then it either runs or supresses the script, respectively.
+* **If the last line evaluates to `None`**, then it suppresses the script.
+* **If the last line evalutes to a `dict` object**, then the dictionary's items are treated as keyword arguments in calling [the format() method](https://docs.python.org/3/tutorial/inputoutput.html#the-string-format-method) on the script.

+There are several default examples in `Settings > Continuous Print > Scripts & Preprocessors` within OctoPrint, which are loaded from [this YAML file](https://github.com/smartin015/continuousprint/blob/master/continuousprint/data/preprocessors.yaml).

 ### Available State

-When you write a Condition, you will reference external information in your expression in order to return a boolean result.
+When you write a Preprocessor, you will reference external information in your expression in order to return a boolean result.
 This is done by accessing `State` variables (referred to in [ASTEVAL docs](https://newville.github.io/asteval/) as the "symbol table").

 Here's an example of what you can expect for state variables:

 ```
+current: {
-path: 'testprint.gcode',
+    'path': 'testprint.gcode',
-materials: ['PLA_red_#ff0000'],
+    'materials': ['PLA_red_#ff0000'],
-bed_temp: 23.59,
+    'bed_temp': 23.59,
+}
+external: {<user provided>}
 metadata: {
     'hash': '38eea2d4463053bd79af52c3fadc37deaa7bfff7',
     'analysis': {